Pollutants, hazardous substances affect sperm production - Embryologist warns

-According to a Clinical Embryologist, Mr. Eugene Baah, these pollutions when inhaled by men tamper with their sperm production.
+According to a Clinical Embryologist, Mr. Eugene Baah, these pollutions when inhaled by men temper their sperm production.

-Mr. Baah also confirmed that smoking is another derogatory factor that distresses men to produce quality sperm.
+Mr. Baah also confirmed that, smoking is another derogatory factor that distresses men to produce quality sperms.

 Highlighting that, smoking introduces free radicals into the reproductive system of men and these are often reactive oxygen species called oxidants.

-He indicated that whenever a man introduces risky foreign materials into the system, it creates an unwanted material into the body as well and some of these harmful materials find their way into the testicles and they automatically interrupt sperm production.
+He indicated that whenever a man introduces risky foreign materials into the system, it creates an unwanted material into the body as well and some of these harmful materials find their way into the testicles and it automatically interrupts sperm production.

-Statistically, the embryologist said about 25 percent of couples do not achieve pregnancy in a year, 15 percent of them seek medical treatment, 5 percent will not, and others will seek other alternatives.
+Statistically, the Embryologist said about 25 per cent of couples do not achieve pregnancy in a year, and 15 per cent of them seek medical treatment and 5 per cent will not and others will seek other alternatives.

 This issue he said, may be attributed to the pollutants affecting men’s sperm production, adding that sperm is what shows the competency of men, whether they can get a woman pregnant or not.